 There are many ways to get to Griffith Observatory!
-The easiest and fastest way is via public transportation; daily bus service started March 21.
+The easiest and fastest way is via public transportation.
 You can also hike, bike, take a shared ride vehicle, or walk up from parking elsewhere in the park.
-Parking near the Observatory costs $4.00/hour starting March 21.
-Roads leading up to the Observatory get very congested at busy times (weekends, evenings, holidays, spring break, summer), and parking near the Observatory is limited.
+Parking near the Observatory and on Western Canyon Road (starting August 7) costs $4.00/hour.
+Roads leading up to the Observatory get very congested at busy times (weekends, evenings, holidays, spring break, summer), and parking near the Observatory is very limited.
 Vehicles may approach the Observatory via the Vermont or Fern Dell entrances to Griffith Park (see map below).
 Please note that access via Fern Dell closes each evening at sunset.

 The Los Angeles Department of Transportation (LADOT) operates daily low cost DASH Observatory public bus service from the Vermont/Sunset Metro Red Line station to the Observatory (see map at right).
 DASH Observatory service operates during the following times.

 |*The bus runs on Mondays, even though the Observatory building is closed.|